mjfrigaard/sharing-your-work/manuscript/chapter2.md

 4. Submit and review for traditional journals
 5. Blog or use social media to critique published work

-Two things stand out from the list above: first, modern science is mostly writing.
+Two things should stand out from the list above: first, modern science is mostly writing.
 Second, some of that writing is code (i.e., programming).
-It's, for this reason, we recommend adopting a workflow based on, "write, don't click" wherever possible.
+It's, for this reason, we recommend adopting a workflow based on, "*code, not clicks*" wherever possible.

-**NOTE:** A 'write, don't click' workflow adds more work for those of you who don't like to type, but it's an unavoidable necessity for doing research.
+**NOTE:** A '*code, not clicks*' workflow means being able to type, which might be daunting for people who struggle on a keyboard.
+We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for doing research.

 ### Software isn't a solution

-An extension of the "*write, don't click*" philosophy is to view software applications as tools for improving the scientific process, not oversimplifying or obfuscating it.
+An extension of the "*code, not clicks*" philosophy is to view software applications as tools for improving the scientific process, not oversimplifying or obfuscating it.

 As we stated in chapter 1, science is a process.
 An iterative, problem-solving process with specific steps: